Boosted by AI, facial recognition eases our path through an increasingly digital world

 Apple TV Channel's streaming service is here: Get ready for another way to watch your shows in an already crowded battle for your views.

-Discuss: How AI helps facial recognition really get to know your face
+Discuss: Huge leaps in AI have made facial recognition smarter than your brain

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.